ADN-DevTech/3dsMax-Python-HowTos/README.md

 directory of samples and documentation for Python developers.

 - Installing the HowTos will add menu items to 3ds Max, and is documented [here](doc/install.md)
-- After an update from github it is necessary to reinstall to get everything working as expected
+- After an update from github it is necessary to rerun install scripts to get everything working as expected

 ## Python How Tos